-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services to treat kidney disease Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. \$0 copayment for Medicare-covered benefits.
-20% coinsurance for Medicare-covered benefits.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 20% coinsurance for Medicare-covered benefits received from an in-network provider in your service area or from any provider when you are temporarily outside the service area.
-20% coinsurance for Medicare-covered benefits.
-Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Please refer to the "Inpatient hospital care" section found in this Medical Benefits Chart.
+20% coinsurance for Medicare-covered benefits. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 20% coinsurance for Medicare-covered benefits received from an in-network provider in your service area or from any provider when you are temporarily outside the service area.
+20% coinsurance for Medicare-covered benefits. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Please refer to the "Inpatient hospital care" section found in this Medical Benefits Chart.
 Please refer to the "Inpatient hospital care" section found in this Medical Benefits Chart.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services to treat kidney disease (continued) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) 20% coinsurance for Medicare-covered benefits.
 20% coinsurance for Medicare-covered benefits.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," see Chapter 10 of this document.
-Skilled nursing facilities are sometimes called "SNFs.")
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
+Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 10 of this document.
+Skilled nursing facilities are sometimes \$0 copayment for days 1-20; \$125 copayment per day 20% coinsurance for each Medicare- covered stay. called "SNFs.")
 No prior hospital stay is required.
-You are covered for up to 100 days each benefit period for inpatient services in a SNF, in accordance with Medicare guidelines.

-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy
+You are covered for up to 100 days each benefit period for inpatient services in a SNF, in accordance with Medicare guidelines. for days 21-100, per benefit period.
+A benefit period begins on the first day you go to a Medicare-covered A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services inpatient hospital or a skilled nursing facility.
+The benefit period ends when you haven't been an inpatient at any facility.
+The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.